-2023 Cash Incentive Metrics.
+Cash Incentive Metrics

-During the first quarter of fiscal 2023 the Committee approved two metrics for achievement of the fiscal 2023 PCP incentive targets, based on the annual operating plan reviewed by the Board of Directors.
-The first metric in 2023 was "Adjusted EPS," weighted at 70% of the total PCP target opportunity; Adjusted EPS is a non-GAAP financial measure.
-Fiscal 2023 Adjusted EPS of \$3.70 equaled GAAP diluted EPS of \$3.58 excluding \$0.12 per share of after-tax charges consisting of executive management transition costs, acquisition inventory step-up charges, restructuring charges, and acquisition related costs.
+During the first quarter of fiscal 2024 the Committee approved two metrics for achievement of the fiscal 2024 PCP incentive targets, based on the annual operating plan reviewed by the Board of Directors.
+The first metric in 2024 was "Adjusted EPS," weighted at 70% of the total PCP target opportunity; Adjusted EPS is a non-GAAP financial measure.
+Fiscal 2024 Adjusted EPS of \$4.18 equaled GAAP diluted EPS of \$3.94 excluding \$0.24 per share of after-tax charges consisting primarily of \$0.09 of debt financing and \$0.06 of acquisition costs at Corporate related to the pending SM&P acquisition which was announced in July 2024, \$0.05 of restructuring charges (primarily severance) in the A&D, Test and USG segments, and \$0.04 of backlog and inventory step-up charges at the Company's subsidiary MPE Limited which was acquired during fiscal 2024.

-The second metric in fiscal 2023 was "Cash Flow from Operating Activities," weighted at 30% of the total PCP target opportunity; Cash Flow from Operating Activities is a GAAP financial measure.
-Fiscal 2023 Cash Flow from Operating Activities was \$76.9 million.
+The second metric in fiscal 2024 was "Adjusted Cash Flow from Operating Activities," weighted at 30% of the total PCP target opportunity; Adjusted Cash Flow from Operating Activities is a non-GAAP financial measure.
+Fiscal 2024 Adjusted Cash Flow from Operating Activities of \$132.3 million equaled GAAP Cash Flow from Operating Activities of \$127.5 million excluding \$4.8 million of adjustments consisting primarily of debt financing and acquisition costs at Corporate related to the pending SM&P acquisition and restructuring charges (primarily severance) in the A&D, Test and USG segments.

-The Committee approved the following targets for the two fiscal 2023 cash incentive metrics.
-It believes that the selected metrics and the performance benchmarks for each metric, and the threshold and maximum multipliers, provided meaningful incentives for 2023 performance.
+The Committee approved the following targets for the two fiscal 2024 cash incentive metrics.
+It believes that the selected metrics and the performance benchmarks for each metric, and the threshold and maximum multipliers, provided meaningful incentives for 2024 performance.

-2023 PCP Targets and Results
+2024 PCP Targets and Results

-Metric Weight (% of Target Incentive) Threshold Target Maximum Actual Value Achieved Actual % of Payout Earned (unweighted) Adjusted EPS 70% \$2.98 \$3.50 \$3.85 \$3.70 157.1% Cash Flow from Operating Activities (millions) 30% \$100.6 \$118.3 \$136.0 \$76.9 0%1 % of Target Earned 30% 100% 200% Weighted % of Total Target Earned 110%
+2024 Benchmarks Metric Weight (% of Target Incentive) Threshold Target Maximum Actual Value Achieved Actual % of Payout Earned (unweighted) Adjusted EPS 70% \$ 3.57 \$ 4.20 \$ 4.62 \$ 4.18 97.79% Adjusted Cash Flow from Operating Activities (millions) 30% 120.3 141.5 162.7 132.3 69.76% % of Target Earned at Each Benchmark 30%1 100% 200% Weighted % of Total Target Earned 8 89.38%

-If performance is below the threshold for a metric, there is no payout for that metric.
+If performance is below the threshold for a given metric, there is no payment for that metric.

-The Summary Compensation Table on page 34 reflects the actual payouts to the executive officers under the PCP for fiscal 2023.
+The Summary Compensation Table on page 36 reflects the actual payouts to the executive officers under the PCP for fiscal 2024.

-Fiscal 2024 Changes to Cash Incentive Metrics.
+Changes to Cash Incentive Metrics for Fiscal 2025

-In line with its practice in recent years, the Committee determined to allocate 100% of the executive officers' cash incentive compensation opportunity to the PCP, and approved the following performance criteria for fiscal 2024:
+In line with its practice in recent years, the Committee determined to allocate 100% of the executive officers' cash incentive compensation opportunity to the PCP, and approved the following performance criteria for fiscal 2025:

-- "Adjusted EPS," weighted at 70% of the total target opportunity and consisting of earnings per share excluding certain defined non-recurring gains and charges expected to be realized or incurred in fiscal 2024 (this is a non-GAAP measure); and - "Cash Flow from Operating Activities," weighted at 30% of the total target opportunity (this is a GAAP measure).
+- "Adjusted EPS," weighted at 70% of the total target opportunity and consisting of earnings per share excluding certain defined non-recurring gains and charges expected to be realized or incurred in fiscal 2024 (this is a non-GAAP measure); and - "Adjusted Cash Flow from Operating Activities," weighted at 30% of the total target opportunity (this is a non-GAAP measure).

-As in 2023, the potential cash incentive compensation for fiscal 2024 will range from 0 to 2.0 times the target opportunity for both Adjusted EPS and Cash Flow from Operating Activities, depending on actual 2024 performance.
+As in 2024, the potential cash incentive compensation for fiscal 2025 will range from 0 to 2.0 times the target opportunity for both Adjusted EPS and Adjusted Cash Flow from Operating Activities, depending on actual 2025 performance.

-Long-Term Equity Incentive Compensation.
+Long-Term Incentive Compensation

-The Company's annual LTI award program consists of a combination of performance-based share unit (PSU) awards (since fiscal 2022) and time-vested restricted share unit (RSU) awards (since fiscal 2021), with each type weighted at 50% of the LTI opportunity.
-For fiscal 2023, PSU grants were made in the first quarter of the fiscal year to align with the Company's fiscal year goal-setting process, and RSU grants were made in the third quarter of the fiscal year in line with historic LTI grant timing.
+The Company's annual LTI award program consists of a combination of performance-based share unit (PSU) awards and time-vested restricted share unit (RSU) awards, with each type weighted at 50% of the total LTI opportunity.
+For fiscal 2024, both the PSU and RSU grants were approved in the first quarter of the fiscal year.